 In Isaiah 4:1 we read: “And seven women shall take hold of one man in that day, saying, “We will eat our own bread and wear our own clothes, only let us be called by your name; take away our reproach.”
 When you start reading in Isaiah 4, that verse is hard to understand.
 But it actually is the continuation of chapter 3.

 God’s judgment on Israel

-The picture that Isiaiah is painting here is of a land where most men have lost their lives and where most women have lost their honour.
-This is all a consequence of God’s judgment on Israel’s idolatry (2:6-8).
+The picture that Isaiah is painting here is of a land where most men have lost their lives and where most women have lost their honor.
+This is all a consequence of God’s judgment on Israel’s idolatry (Isaiah 2:6-8).

 God is always gracious

 Yet this is not the end of the story.
 God is always gracious.
 Immediately after the prophecy of judgment Isaiah paints a different picture: “In that day, the branch of the Lord shall be beautiful and glorious” (Isaiah 4:2).
 This points towards the Messiah, our Lord Jesus Christ.
 However bad we have sinned, God is always ready to wash away the filth of our sins and give us new life through Jesus Christ.
 But if we remain haughty and think we do not need God, in the end His judgment will come over our lives, and we will be destroyed like Jerusalem was.